MetaBorgCube/metaborg-python/docs/Milestone1.md

 ## Name Binding Analysis

 For the name binding analysis we started working on a scope graph.
-This scope graph has the following structure for the simple print statement: ![Wcope graph](img/M1-scope-graph.png)
+This scope graph has the following structure for the simple print statement: ![Scope graph](img/M1-scope-graph.png)

 At the moment the analysis is able to identify whether the called function is